a627414850/PSKP/README.md

 	std::cout << "[+] new_patch_page: " << new_patch_page << std::endl;
 	*(short*)new_patch_page = 0xDEAD; // this patch will only be viewable inside of your context...
 ```

+# credit
+* buck#0001 - inspiration for most of this